rajat709/dataoorts_documentation/docs/x-series-Instance-documentation/ssh-fortify.markdown

 * ***Regular Key Rotation***: Consider rotating your SSH keys periodically as a security best practice.

-<span style="color:rgb(128,0,128)">Congratulations!
+{: .note }
+> Congratulations!
 You have successfully replaced the SSH keys on your Cloud X-Series GPU VM, enhancing its security and ensuring you have control over who can access your server via SSH.
-Always test your SSH access immediately after making changes to your keys.</span>
+Always test your SSH access immediately after making changes to your keys.